-Bridges to Health (B2H) Home and Community-Based Waiver Program is a youth and family-centered program approved by the New York State Office of Children and Family Services.
-It serves youth in the custody of their local Department of Social Services, Office of Children and Family Services Division of Juvenile Justice and Opportunities for Youth (DJJOY) who have serious emotional, social, and behavioral issues; developmental disabilities; or medical fragility.
+Bridges to Health (B2H) Home and Community-Based Waiver program is a youth and family-centered program approved by the New York State Office of Children and Family Services.
+It serves youth in foster care who have serious emotional, social, and behavioral issues; developmental disabilities; or medical fragility.
 The goal of the program is to provide intensive services to our community's most vulnerable youth in order to achieve each youth's permanency goal and avoid a higher level of care or hospitalization.

+Eligible youth are in the custody of their local Department of Social Services, Office of Children and Family Services Division of Juvenile Justice and Opportunities for Youth (DJJOY).
 Youths must enter the program while still in foster care, but may be eligible for services after discharge from foster care or DJJOY community services supervision until the age 21, depending on eligibility.
-This service is available in the following counties: Chemung, Steuben, Schuyler, Yates, Ontario, Seneca, Livingston, Wayne, and Monroe.
-Referral packets (submitted by child welfare staff) for enrollment into the Pathways, Inc. Bridges to Health Program may be obtained by contacting the Program Director.
+This service is available in the following counties, Chemung, Steuben, Schuyler, Yates, Ontario, Seneca, Livingston, Wayne, and Monroe.
+Referral packets (submitted by child welfare staff) for enrollment into the Pathways, Inc. Bridges to Health program may be obtained by contacting the Manager of Care Coordination.

 Note: You may type your information into the attached forms and save them.
 You will need to print the forms, obtain necessary signatures, and mail as directed.